vpelgrims/gpempy/GeneralDoc.md

----

-#				 G P E M P Y
+				 G P E M P Y

 		    Galactic Polarized EMission in PYthon

 ***

 ### History:

-gpempy has been developed originaly in Python 2.7 in the framework of the [RADIOFOREGROUNDS](https://radioforegrounds.eu) project (radioforegrounds.eu) to reconstruct the large-scale magnetic field of the Milky Way through the observation and analysis of the diffuse polarized emission measured at submillimeter wavelengths by
+``gpempy`` has been developed originaly in Python 2.7 in the framework of the [RADIOFOREGROUNDS](https://radioforegrounds.eu) project (radioforegrounds.eu) to reconstruct the large-scale magnetic field of the Milky Way through the observation and analysis of the diffuse polarized emission measured at submillimeter wavelengths by